Patreon introduces new tiers for creators. Can it avoid another “fiasco”?

 Today, Patreon, which is valued at a reported $450 million, is trying again.
 It is announcing Patreon Lite, Pro, and Premium as a means to tailor fit its services to the needs of the platforms’ 100,000-plus creators.
 “We wanted to make sure and do right by the creator base that’s been with us for all these years,” says Wyatt Jenkins, SVP of product at Patreon.
 “I’ll talk to a painter with 50 patrons and then later in the afternoon, I’ll talk to a media company with 25 employees that makes over $1 million a year.
 So it’s pretty clear that [Patreon is] not one product anymore.”

 Every creator with an existing Patreon account will automatically be grandfathered into the Pro tier with no changes being made to their account.
-Essentially, this new system is giving creators the option to pare down with Lite (which is meant to be the easiest onboarding option for creators who just want a page with no tiered benefits for patrons) or upgrade with Premium (which charges an additional $300 per month charge in exchange for services like team accounts and a dedicated partner manager).
+Essentially, this new system is giving creators the option to pare down with Lite (which is meant to be the easiest onboarding option for creators who just want a page with no tiered benefits for patrons) or upgrade with Premium (which is meant for creators who make at least $2,500/month and has the highest cut to Patreon in exchange for services like team accounts and a dedicated partner manager).
 Patreon’s cut–5% in Pro and 9% in Premium, respectively–will also be locked in for existing accounts but will increase to 8% and 12% for new ones created after these membership plans officially launch in May.

 One of the Premium tier’s key features is a dedicated partner manager whom Jenkins describes as “business coaches” who can offer growth strategies and analyses for an account.
 “A lot of creators are artists who do their thing really well, but they don’t always understand how to run a membership business,” Jenkins says.
 Currently, Patreon only has three partner managers in their fold, but Jenkins projects there could be as many as “50 or 100” in two years’ time.